Creamy Zucchini Pasta (without cream)

 Looking for more easy summer pasta recipes?
 Try my Summer Pasta with Zucchini, Corn, and Tomatoes or Creamy Orange Tomato Pasta.

-Why You'll Love this Creamy Zucchini Pasta
+Why You’ll Love This Recipe

 See the recipe card below for the complete list of ingredients with exact quantities.

-Creamy Zucchini Pasta (Step-by-Step Instructions)
+How to Make Creamy Zucchini Pasta

-See the recipe card below for the full list of instructions.
+See the recipe card below for full instructions and exact amounts.

 1. Heat olive oil in a large skillet over medium heat.
 Add zucchini, shallot, garlic, salt, pepper, and red pepper flakes.
 Cook 3 minutes.